 Customer Profitability Formulas

 Customer profitability analyses are detailed, labor-intensive, and difficult to implement.
-However, there are some metrics that can give you a rough, baseline picture of customer profitability.
+However, some metrics can give you a rough baseline picture of customer profitability.

-Though they don't capture the intricacies of a full customer profitability analysis, these equations can offer you some perspective in terms of how much you're making off different types of customers.
+Though they don't capture the intricacies of a complete customer profitability analysis, these equations can offer you some perspective on how much you make off different customers.

 Customer Lifetime Value (CLV)

 The first formula is Customer Lifetime Value (CLV).
-It gives you a picture of net profit gained from a customer over the time they've done business with your company.
+This shows the net profit a customer gains over the time they've done business with your company.

 Average Revenue per User (ARPU)

-Another useful metric within the context of projecting customer profitability is Average Revenue per User (ARPU).
-It can tell you how much revenue you're generating from subscribers of a specific service or customers who fit a specific mold.
+Another helpful metric in projecting customer profitability is the Average Revenue per User (ARPU).
+It can tell you how much revenue you're generating from subscribers of a specific service or customers who fit a particular mold.

 Like CLV, it isn't necessarily predictive of your customers' behavior.
-It also only lets you know which customers are generating the most revenue — not the most profit.
+It also only lets you know which customers generate the most revenue — not profit.
 Still, it provides a solid starting point for understanding your customer profitability.

 Though these formulas can give you a rough overview of your customer profitability, the best way to truly understand the value of your customers is through a customer profitability analysis.